NVIDIA/NVFlare/examples/advanced/sklearn-linear/README.md

 # Federated Linear Model with Scikit-learn

-## Introduction to Scikit-learn, tabular data, and federated SVM
+## Introduction to Scikit-learn, tabular data, and federated linear model
 ### Scikit-learn
 This example shows how to use [NVIDIA FLARE](https://nvflare.readthedocs.io/en/main/index.html) on tubular data.
 It uses [Scikit-learn](https://scikit-learn.org/), a widely used